gruai/koifish/README.md

 # Koifish

-Sparse & quantized LLM training in C/C++.
+Sparse & quantized LLM training in C++/cu.

-Training of ~1B language models with only one GPU.
+Training of ~2B language models with only one GPU.

 ## Features
 - Hybrid 16/8/1 bit training
 - Rematerialisation and fusion of operators
-- Mixture of models (Wide training)
+- Mixture of models
 - Automatic detection of training instability
 - Json config file
 - Pure C++ tokenizer